MaimonLab/event_data_logging/README.md

 - JSONWriter
 - StampedJSONWriter

+All of these will check if the given filename already exists and add a numerical suffix if it does to give a unused new filename.
+Additionally, if a filename that includes directories is used, the directories will be created if they don't exist, if possible.

-The StampedWriters will add a leading entry with the current timestamp to your event or line.
+The StampedWriters will add a leading entry with the current [epoch timestamp](https://www.wikiwand.com/en/Epoch_time) to each event or line saved.
 The default format is in seconds with fraction of a second as decimal numbers.
-Alternatlively you can save the timestamps as nanoseconds instead.
+Alternatively you can save the timestamps as nanoseconds instead.

 Readme content: